 A pedestrian gate with electronic access control should also be provided with each vehicle gate.
 The vehicle and pedestrian gates should have a maximum of six inches between the grade and bottom of the gate to prevent anyone from crawling under the gate to gain access into the secure parking area.

 Lighting and Security Cameras.
 The secure parking area for police personnel must be well lit.
 The average lighting level in the parking area should be no less than two foot-candles.
 The lighting should not trespass onto adjoining sites and should be shielded toward the sky to avoid light pollution.
 Automatic dimmable lights on photosensors should be provided at the exterior doors of the facility leading to the parking lot.
-Excessively bright lighting outside the door can obscure vision as personnel exit the building at night, making it difficult to see a potential threat or the parking area beyond.
+Excessively bright lighting outside the door can obscure vision as personnel exit the building at night, making it difficult to see a potential threat in the parking area beyond.

 The secure parking area should have total CCTV coverage with the camera feed monitored live in the facility’s main control post.
-The use of pan-tilt-zoom (PTZ) cameras are also recommended so that personnel monitoring the parking area from the control post can concentrate on areas of interest.
+The use of 360-degree cameras or pan-tilt-zoom (PTZ) cameras are also recommended so that personnel monitoring the parking area from the control post can concentrate on areas of interest.
 All exterior cameras should have infrared technologies for night use.

 Other Considerations.
 Some other functions could also be included within the secure parking area due to their security needs.
 For example, the vehicle sallyport could be accessible within the secure parking area.
 It is important for detainees being brought into the building via the sallyport to be in a secure space that is not visible to the public.

 If the facility has a vehicle maintenance bay, there should be access to the bay directly from the secure parking area.